blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X9.md

 # Obey the Messenger
-Qur'aan Verses:
+Qur'aan Verses (template):

 In Surah 2: al-Baqarah
 Ayah 1: Obey Allah's Apostle
 Ayah 2: Obey Allah's Apostle

-Surah 4: al-Anfal, Ayat 23, 21
+Surah 4: al-Anfal
+Ayah 44: Do not Disobey Allah's Apostle

-Surah 5: al-Masahib, Ayat
+Surah 5: al-Masahib
+Ayah 44: Those who Disobey Him will be in the Fire
 # Follow Hadeeths
 ## 1. Follow the Hadeeth